Bluffton Breeze FAQs

 How much does it cost and how do I pay my fare?

-The cost to ride is just $1 per person, per trip.
+All rides are currently Fare-Free, through March 31, 2024.
+Effective April 1, 2024, the cost to ride is just $1 per person, per trip.
 Fares can be paid in cash (exact fare please, as the drivers cannot make change) or by using the free BreezePass app on your mobile phone.
 Using BreezePass allows you to pre-purchase passes and save money when purchasing weekly and monthly passes.
 Seniors (65+) and the disabled may ride for a discounted fare of $0.50 per trip.

 What features do the buses have?

 Each Bluffton Breeze bus has comfortable vinyl seating with available seatbelts, a bike rack with space for two bikes, and air-conditioning.
 Our buses are 100% accessible with a deployable lift for anyone who requires assistance in boarding and for those who use a mobility device.
 Each bus has positions to safely secure wheelchairs and other ADA approved mobility devices.

 The buses are operated by our regional public transportation system, Palmetto Breeze, also known officially as the Lowcountry Regional Transportation Authority.
 Bus Operators are well trained and also serve as ambassadors for Bluffton and the Lowcountry.
 The Breeze is made possible with the support of the Federal Transit Administration, the South Carolina Department of Transportation, and the Town of Bluffton.

 Does The Bluffton Breeze Go to Old Town Bluffton?

 The Bluffton Breeze route now goes directly into Old Town Bluffton!
 There are several stops available along Bluffton Road toward the intersection with May River Road/Bruin Road, as well as along Boundary Street and at Bluffton Town Hall.

 Does the Bluffton Breeze Go Into Sun City?